sanskrit-lexicon/csl-newsletter/september2021.md

 ## 13 September 2021

 1. csl-devanagari - An error crept into indic-transliteration package which converted `1/6` in slp1 encoding to `१꣡६` in Devanagari encoding.
 Raised the issue at https://github.com/indic-transliteration/indic_transliteration_py/issues/68 .
 This bug has resulted in alteration in many dictionaries.
 Keeping them on hold till the correction happens.
+2. sanskrit-lexicon-scans - KRM - scan page is cut at one location.
+Jim suggested that someone can look at all the scan pages and decide the pages which are sub par.
+See https://github.com/sanskrit-lexicon-scans/krm/issues/1#issuecomment-917718003

 ## 14 September 2021

+1. csl-homepage - Homepage now shows version number at two places i.e. in header and in bibliographic reference.
+See https://github.com/sanskrit-lexicon/csl-homepage/issues/9.
+Also see https://github.com/sanskrit-lexicon/csl-orig/issues/6#issuecomment-907084632 .
+2. csl-homepage - AP90 and AE dictionary year of publication was goofed up earlier.
+Correction made.
+See https://github.com/sanskrit-lexicon/csl-homepage/issues/6.
+3. csl-homepage - CLARIN tooltip correction made.
+See https://github.com/sanskrit-lexicon/csl-homepage/issues/10.
+4. csl-orig - GST - Advertisement of the books of author is moved out of csl-orig/v02/gst.txt file and put at csl-orig/v02/gst_advertisement.txt file.
+See https://github.com/sanskrit-lexicon/csl-orig/issues/611 for details.

 ## 15 September 2021